vtexdocs/help-center-content/docs/faq/en/why-does-the-message-the-timespan-could-not-be-parsed-appear.md

 ---
-title: Why does the message "The TimeSpan could not be parsed... " appear when importing the shipping worksheet?
+title: 'Why does the message "The TimeSpan could not be parsed... " appear when importing the shipping worksheet?'
 id: frequentlyAskedQuestions_6691
 status: PUBLISHED
 createdAt: 2017-04-27T22:22:14.460Z